Need Help? Give us a call.

 One of the most popular alternatives to Revel is Square.
 Thanks to their remarkably affordable POS innovations, Square has become a forerunner for small business point-of-sale solutions.
 Square now offers seven hardware options, all with transparent pricing ranging from free with account opening to $999.

-Depending on which of these hardware options you choose, the payment you process through your Square reader cost from 2.75% to 2.6% + $0.10 to 2.5% + $0.10.
+Depending on which of these hardware options you choose, the payment you process through your Square reader will cost 2.5% to 2.6%, plus $0.10 per transaction.
 Even better?
 There are no setup fees at all for this alternative to Revel POS systems.

 Plus, if you use the standard Square POS software, it’s completely free.
 Otherwise, if you decide to upgrade to Square for Retail, then you will have to pay $60 a month for this upgrade.